 - (a) All the new employees undergo mandatory induction training program 'Shubhaarambh' where they understand about the Company and its Core Values i.e., Teamwork, Responsible, Integrity and Passion (TRIPS) amongst other things. - (b) The Company has in place On-Demand Tech Learning and various other Tech skill set building programs are organized for existing employees have been done using both internal & external experts on a regular basis.
-Training have been organized on GoLang, React & Node JS, Kibana, Cassandara NoSQL administration & Development, PostgreSQL Administration, GCM, AI & ML course, Excel Tips & Tricks, SPOC & SMC, CISSP, OWASP & Web Security etc. - (c) The Company has designed a process of connecting with new joiners, in their initial journey, through periodic employee connects that helps the employee to share their journey and feedback so far, which is in turn shared with their managers and relevant teams to be worked upon. - (d) For all new joiners the Company have buddy up programs to guide them and help them get acquainted with their job, role, team and company during the initial settling period. - (e) For providing exposure to employees for learning new skills as part of our wellplanned job rotation that gives hands on experience to employees while working on the job - (f) The Company aims to equip the new joiners with practical knowledge & skills required by them to excel in their roles and responsibilities through it's 'On the Job Training (IM SAKSHAM)'.
+Training have been organized on GoLang, React & Node JS, Kibana, Cassandara NoSQL administration & Development, PostgreSQL Administration, GCM, AI & ML course, Excel Tips & Tricks, SPOC & SMC, CISSP, OWASP & Web Security etc. - (c) The Company has designed a process of connecting with new joiners, in their initial journey, through periodic employee connects that helps the employee to share their journey and feedback so far, which is in turn shared with their managers and relevant teams to be worked upon. - (d) For all new joiners the Company have buddy up programs to guide them and help them get acquainted with their job, role, team and company during the initial settling period. - (e) For providing exposure to employees for learning new skills as part of our wellplanned job rotation that gives hands on experience to employees while working on the job.

+(f) The Company aims to equip the new joiners with practical knowledge & skills required by them to excel in their roles and responsibilities through it's 'On the Job Training (IM SAKSHAM)'.
 Employees go through this program for 3-8 weeks depending upon their business vertical.
-The objective of this program is to: - Gain in depth knowledge of products & processes; - Understand and implement their day-to-day responsibilities; - Learn best practices from the appointed buddies who act as their role models.
+The objective of this program is to:

+- Gain in depth knowledge of products & processes; - Understand and implement their day-to-day responsibilities; - Learn best practices from the appointed buddies who act as their role models.
-alternate week

-(h) IndiaMART Learning and Education Assist Program ('ILEAP') is an initiative by the Company that offers a unique opportunity to employees to enhance their skills by enrolling in educational programs of their choice and getting the reimbursement of the same from the company on successful completion.
+- (g) The Company focusses on developing sales & service skills for the teams through its program 'Skill Builder'.
+The sessions are delivered distantly for an hour on every alternate week. - (h) IndiaMART Learning and Education Assist Program ('ILEAP') is an initiative by the Company that offers a unique opportunity to employees to enhance their skills by enrolling in educational programs of their choice and getting the reimbursement of the same from the company on successful completion.
 The education programs can be of their current field of specialization or otherwise that adds value to their existing skills and knowledge, thereby enhancing their ability to perform in the current or future roles.

 The Safety of employees is of utmost importance to the Company and in this regard mock drills are conducted in addition to periodic communication and alerts that are sent to employees on safety related aspects.
 Despite relaxation of Government restrictions in working from office, we encourage our employees to work from home as per there ease and convenience.
-This ensures enhanced employee trust and leads to economies of scale
+This ensures enhanced employee trust and leads to economies of scale.